Project-MONAI/MONAI/docs/source/highlights.md

 ![swin-unetr](../images/swin_unetr.png)

-The [tutorial](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb) shows a typical pipeline of multi-organ segmentation based on Swin UNETR model, DiceCE loss function, Mean Dice, etc. And we used weights from self-supervised pre-training of Swin UNETR encoder (3D Swin Tranformer) on a cohort of 5050 CT scans from publicly available datasets.
+The [tutorial](https://github.com/Project-MONAI/tutorials/blob/main/3d_segmentation/swin_unetr_btcv_segmentation_3d.ipynb) shows a typical pipeline of multi-organ segmentation based on Swin UNETR model, DiceCE loss function, Mean Dice, etc. And we used weights from self-supervised pre-training of Swin UNETR encoder (3D Swin Transformer) on a cohort of 5050 CT scans from publicly available datasets.

 ## Performance optimization and GPU acceleration
 Typically, model training is a time-consuming step during deep learning development, especially in medical imaging applications.
 Volumetric medical images are usually large (as multi-dimensional arrays) and the model training process can be complex.
 Even with powerful hardware (e.g. CPU/GPU with large RAM), it is not easy to fully leverage them to achieve high performance.
 MONAI provides a fast training guide to achieve the best performance: https://github.com/Project-MONAI/tutorials/blob/master/acceleration/fast_model_training_guide.md.